 I own a bunch of domains.
 I have once been asked if I had some issues with my provider so that he compensated for that by giving all those domains to me.
-This questions was followed by: What do I need to smoke in order to understand your websites?
+This question was followed by: What do I need to smoke in order to understand your websites?

 So yes, there is content on each of these websites – different content that has been created since I had uploaded my first HTML page at the end of 1997.
-As I have explained in my very first post, I have preferred the solitude of non-connected old-fashioned (classical ASP) websites over modern blogs, facebook pages are other web 2.0 stuff.
-(And I am still do not use – and currently I think I never will – twitter or facebook).
+As I have explained in my very first post, I have preferred the solitude of non-connected old-fashioned (classical ASP) websites over modern blogs, facebook pages or other web 2.0 stuff.
+(And I still do not use – and currently I think I never will – twitter or facebook).

 Each of these websites is dedicated to a different aspect of my life, though non of them is a very personal website really.
-Though being considered an extrovert writer in the early days of the web by people who have just got used to the idea of sending e-mails, all of my websites deal mainly with my musings on science and technology.
+Though being considered an extrovert writer in the early days of the web (by people who have just got used to the idea of sending e-mails), all of my websites deal mainly with my musings on science and technology.

 I have tinkered with these websites for such a long time that I do not want to shut them down and replace them by this blog.
 Thus I have started to experiment with updating these websites in a way loosely connected to the growth of this blog.
 Amazingly, my home-grown ASP application (based on TXT databases – not even XML – no kidding) anticipated many of the features I love WordPress for, though updating the old sites is not as convenient.

 But I have a theory based on the statistically insignificant behaviour of myself writing: The usability of the web publishing tool is only of minor importance.
-When I firmly believe(d) that I have to say something, an FTP upload of a TXT file does not at all prevent me from doing so.
+When I firmly believe(d) that I have to say something, a FTP upload of a TXT file does not at all prevent me from doing so.
 Probably the opposite: As a geek at heart I enjoy the full control I have over any bit of content or structure (Yes, I could install WordPress on my web server.
 But I want to control really every aspect of the source code).

 So I had started this project a few months ago by removing all the links to the existing pages without removing the pages themselves – effectively hiding them without breaking any existing links.
 Step 2 was to update some of the pages and re-establish the links, now my so-called personal website and my (German-only) science website are partly online again.
 I have just started to play with my subversive website again.